Skip to main content

 The Food Safety and Hygiene (England) Regulations 2013 stipulates that it is a legal requirement that temperature checks are completed throughout the entire food chain from delivery to consumption.
 Handheld thermometers are typically used to verify temperatures at critical points in the process.
 A record of the temperature must be recorded in the appropriate log book which is located in individual ward or department kitchens.

 The storage of food items must be as such to negate the risk of contamination from microbiological, physical, chemical and allergenic hazards.
 Regardless of the type of storage being used, it is essential that daily stock rotation is performed to ensure old stock which has reached its ‘use by’ date is disposed of appropriately.
-Where a food item displays a ‘best before date’, judgement is to be used to determine the quality and taste of the item as to whether it should be served.
+Where a food item displays a ‘best before date’, judgement is to be used to determine the quality and taste of the item whether it should be served.

 5.3.1 Ambient food